-Stakeholder Stakeholder feedback Woodside response On 10 May 2019 DoT emailed Woodside providing feedback on Woodside's proposed oil pollution arrangements for the proposed activity.
-DoT requested accepted versions of its oil pollution documentation as well as tactical plans for the activity.
-Woodside notes DoT's feedback and will provide the Department accepted versions of its oil pollution documentation as well as tactical plans for the activity.
-DBCA, Parks and Wildlife Service On 10 May 2019 DBCA emailed Woodside advising it had no comments about its responsibilities under the Biodiversity Conservation Act 2016 and the Conservation and Land Management Act 1984 based on information provided by Woodside.
-No further action required for this EP.
-On 21 May 2019 DBCA emailed Woodside on behalf of the Ningaloo Coast World Heritage Advisory Committee asking if Woodside was seeking input Woodside advised it would be happy to receive comments from the Committee and provided information previously sent to DBCA on 3 May 2019. from the Committee on the proposed activity.
+Stakeholder Stakeholder feedback Woodside response On 21 May 2019 DBCA emailed Woodside on behalf of the Ningaloo Coast World Heritage Advisory Committee asking if Woodside was seeking input Woodside advised it would be happy to receive comments from the Committee and provided information previously sent to DBCA on 3 May 2019. from the Committee on the proposed activity.
 Woodside notes previous advice from DBCA on 10 May 2019 that it had no comments on the proposed actitvity.
 On 5 June 2019 DBCA noting that Woodside's consultation information had not identified that the Quarter 2 activities will overlap humpback whale migration.
-DBCA asked for this to be considered, Woodside has controls in place to restrict the timing for Area A and C to November 2019 - May 2020 and further controls to manage interactions with whales outside of peak migration periods ( Section 6.6.3 ).
+DBCA asked for this to be considered, Woodside notes that the northern migration between Jurien Bay to Montebello Islands occurs from May - November, and peaks in June and July, and the southern migration occurs from August - November.
+Woodside has controls in place to restrict the timing for Area A and C to November 2019 - May 2020 and further controls to manage interactions with whales outside of peak migration periods (Section 6.6.3).
 CFA/Small Pelagic Fishery Association/ AFMA On 14 May 2019 CFA advised that oil and gas industry consultation was adequate in response to a Woodside phone call to assess Commonwealth fishery satisfaction with consultation activities for the proposed activity.
 CFA also advised Woodside it was not the representative organisation for the North West Slope Trawl and Western Deepwater Trawl fisheries and referred Woodside to the Small Pelagic Fishery Association.
 Woodside on 14 May contacted the Small Pelagic Fishery Association seeking guidance on consultation with the North West Slope Trawl and Western Deepwater Trawl fisheries.
 On 22 May the Small Pelagic Fishery Association advised Woodside it was not the representative organisation for the North West Slope Trawl and Western Deepwater Trawl fisheries.
 Woodside on 17 May contacted AFMA with the North West Slope Trawl and Western Deepwater Trawl fisheries.
 On 22 May 2019 AFMA provided advice that direct contact details for the rights holders in the North West Slope Trawl and Western Deepwater Trawl fisheries can be obtained by contacting AFMA licencing.
 Woodside on 31 May emailed fishing licence holders in the North West Slope Trawl and Western Deepwater Trawl fisheries.
 WAFIC On 15 May WAFIC emailed Woodside and provided the following feedback on a PowerPoint presentation emailed to WAFIC on 18 April 2019: On 22 May Woodside emailed WAFIC providing responses to its feedback of 15 May 2019: WAFIC drew Woodside's attention to a possible typographical error in its slide pack.
 Woodside advised that the material presented was correct.

-Controlled Ref No: X0000GF1401138300 Revision: 0 Native file DRIMS No: 1401138300 Page 151 of 330
+Controlled Ref No: X0000GF1401138300 Revision: 1 Native file DRIMS No: 1401138300 Page 155 of 338